 If you notice your cat exhibiting these signs, schedule a visit to your vet as soon as possible.

 You may notice in separate situations that your cat is coughing and trying to hack a hairball, however, nothing comes out.
 The sound you hear is called wheezing.
 You might be wondering, “Why is my cat wheezing?”

 When coughing is coupled with wheezing, it could be bronchial issue and ordinarily related to respiratory allergies or asthma.
 Cats that are mostly outdoors typically get these.
 Common elements that trigger asthma are the following:

 - Cigarette smoke

-If you suspect your cat has asthma, bring in your pet for a checkup.
+If you suspect your cat has asthma, bring in your pet for a check-up.
 This type of condition worsens immediately and your pet may not be able to breathe at all.
-Alternately, given that there is no treatment for asthma, you can manage it with proper care routine.
+Therefore, you must contact your vet immediately if it appears your cat is in distress.
+Unfortunately, given that there is no treatment for asthma, you can manage it with proper care routine.